Supercar Savvy: Lamborghini Doesn’t Use Commercials Because It Doesn’t Need Any

-Have you ever wondered why you never see commercials for the Lamborghini Countach supercar on television?
+Have you ever wondered why you never see television commercials for the Lamborghini Countach supercar?
 That’s because Lamborghini doesn’t believe the company needs commercials.
 The product is so good it sells itself.
 And you know what?
 The luxury brand might have a point.

 Does Lamborghini spend money on marketing?